JuliusHuizing/master-thesis-ds/errors.md

 [X] Try with fixed radius, just horizontal angle and elevation ranges.
 [X] Try with 100 original images, like MVcontrol does...? just leads to index out of range error on initialization...
 [ ] Try initializing DreamGaussian with much more gaussians (5M, for example) and with 7000 iterations (set in config, for otherwise overwritten.)
+[ ] We could try a grid search over sugars hyperparameters...
 [ ] Are we really initializing the cameras.json rightly?
 [ ] Try on stage 2 gaussians that dg already refined..?
 [ ] set up another config file for playing with hyperpameters: